aburdulescu/kevs/readme.md

 - raw(enclosed in ` `` `):

-Escape sequences are ignores and the final string is as written:
+Escape sequences are ignored and the final string is as written:

 ```
 x = `first line